 Gather friends and family and cook with Francesca!
 Choose any date and contact us to see if it is available.
 You pick the time.
-And just choose from any of the offerings below.
+Choose any of the menu options.
+Or be inspired and propose your own.
 We’ll get together to work out the details.

 The bright colors and warm, rich vegetables transport us to the hills overlooking the blue bays of the Med.
 These are recipes that you’ll use all the time for lunches, dinners and entertaining.